 Apart from all the other functions the other Zojirushi has, it has an induction heating system, which allows the rice cooker to quickly adjust any settings that are needed to deliver the perfect rice to you.

 As it is a gift from my wife, I am slightly biased towards it.
 But I will still point out one feature that I liked more in the previous model.

 It comes without the side handles.
 So it is as fiddly as the first entry on my list.

 But the superior cooking and super easy cleanup – you take just a paper towel, run it around the pot once, and it is clean – puts it to the top of my list of rice cookers with timers.

 The thing that might put you off is the price.
 But consider that you are buying a Ferrari amongst rice cookers.
 As I am writing this piece, I am not aware of anything better.

 So if you want to make yourself happy or want to give a special gift to someone you love, I do recommend getting the Zojirushi NP-HCC10XH Induction Heating System Rice Cooker.

 It takes your cooking to another level, while you focus on something else.
 In my book, it deserves 9 out of 10 stars.
 And I am stripping a bit only because of the missing side handles.
-Other than that, there is nothing to comment on this one negatively.
+Other than that, there is nothing to comment on negatively.

 It is just up to you for which one you decide, but I do believe that all of these will serve you well in your cooking endeavors.